aybaybedrettin/de_tso_energy_market_pipeline/README.md

 ## Dashboard
-Due to Power BI publishing restrictions, the interactive dashboard is not publicly accessible.
+Due to Power BI publishing restrictions, the interactive dashboard could only be shared with the source file.
-However, screenshots of the final version are available in the `dashboard/` folder.
+Screenshots of the final version are available in the `dashboard/` folder.

 I am happy to demonstrate the dashboard interactively upon request.